openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Incomplete or Incorrect Implementations of the Specifications and Conformance Testing

-To achieve the full security benefits, it is important that the implementation of this specification, and the underlying specifications, are both complete and correct.
+To achieve the full security benefits, it is important that the implementation of this profile, and the underlying specifications, are both complete and correct.

 The OpenID Foundation provides tools that can be used to confirm that an implementation is correct and conformant: